codeforgood-org/.github/README.md

-Understood — no placeholders, no fluff.
-Here's a **stripped-down, no-BS version of the `README.md`** for the `@codeforgood` GitHub organization, with **only what's factual and verifiable from the repos themselves**.

----

 # Code for Good

 **Code for Good** is a GitHub organization focused on building open-source tools that solve real problems for people, communities, and causes.